iron-software/IronXL-Examples/how-to/asp-net-mvc-read-excel-file/README.md

-# Parsing Excel Files in ASP.NET MVC with IronXL
+# Read Excel Files in ASP.NET MVC Using IronXL

 ***Based on <https://ironsoftware.com/how-to/asp-net-mvc-read-excel-file/>***

-This guide describes how to incorporate Excel file reading capabilities into an ASP.NET MVC application using the IronXL library.
+This guide will walk developers through the steps required to incorporate Excel file reading functionality within ASP.NET MVC applications using IronXL.

-## Initiate an ASP.NET MVC Project
+## Create an ASP.NET Project

-Start by creating a new ASP.NET MVC project in Visual Studio 2022, or a comparable version.
-Ensure you include all necessary NuGet packages and additional source code required.
+First, launch Visual Studio 2022 or a similar IDE and create a new ASP.NET project.
+Integrate any necessary NuGet packages and add the source code required for your specific application.

-## Integration of IronXL Library
+## Install IronXL Library

-Once the project is set up, proceed to integrate the IronXL library.
-Utilize NuGet Package Manager Console to execute the following command:
+Once your ASP.NET project is set up, the next step is to install the IronXL library for working with Excel files.
+You can easily install it by executing the following command in the NuGet Package Manager Console:

 ```shell
 Install-Package IronXL.Excel
 ```

-## Implement Excel File Reading
+## Reading Excel file

-Navigate to the default controller in your project, typically `HomeController`, and modify the `Index` method by adding the following code:
+Navigate to the default controller in your ASP.NET project, typically `HomeController`, and update the `Index` method as shown below:

 ```cs
 public ActionResult Index()